Let people know when you're unavailable with Gmail out of office replies

-Before you leave for your next extended break or vacation, do your colleagues, coworkers, and contacts a favor and set up an automated out of office response for your email.
-Not only is it the respectful thing to do so that they aren't left wondering why you haven't responded to that urgent email, but it can also go a long way towards removing some of the inevitable anxiety and pressure you might be feeling while away from the office.
+Before you leave for your next extended break or vacation, do your colleagues, coworkers, and contacts a favor and set up an automated out-of-office response for your email.
+Not only is it the respectful thing to do so that they aren't left waiting, but it can also go a long way towards removing some of the inevitable anxiety and pressure you might be feeling while away from the office.

 You won't have to feel like you're a bad employee when you ignore your email for days on end, and you can truly enjoy your time off.
-We'll show you how easy it is to set an out of office reply in Gmail so you can get back to the business of self-care.
+We'll show you how easy it is to set an out-of-office reply in Gmail so you can get back to the business of self-care.

 How to set out of office replies in Gmail on the web

-- Open up your Gmail account in a web browser.
+- Open up your Gmail account by going to mail.google.com in a web browser.

-Click on the three-dot menu to the top right of your inbox.
+Click on the gear button to access the settings menu.

-Click on the General tab in the Inbox settings.
+Click on See all settings.

-Scroll to the bottom of the page until you get to the Vacation responder settings.
+Scroll down under the General tab until you reach the Vacation responder section.

 - Enter an email responder subject line in the Subject box.